How to Apply Gel Polish Perfectly: A Step-by-Step Guide

 Nail clippers are used before a gel manicure to shape the nail.
 After gel polish is applied, don’t clip your nails.
 Cutting your nails after a gel manicure can very likely ruin them as it will break the seal at the tip, causing the gel polish to peel off.

-Rubbing alcohol is used to thoroughly clean your nails before you apply gel polish because it removes anything that could get in the way of the polish binding to your natural nail.
-To apply it, you’ll also need cotton balls or lint-free nail wipes that won’t leave any fuzz on your nails.
+To apply it, you’ll need cotton balls or lint-free nail wipes that won’t leave any fuzz on your nails.

 Source: Pixabay